 ...a long-time advocate of Twitter for business (follow @O2 and @O2BusinessUK for proof!).
 O2 has even created Social Insights, a free leaderboard-style tool that tracks UK businesses’ performance on Twitter...

 Partnerships in business: O2 and Nordoff Robbins

-Today marks a very special day in the music calendar, as we come together to recognise and celebrate some of the biggest names in music at the annual Nordoff Robbins O2 Silver Clef Awards, and raise vital funds for life-changing work.
-We’re in our 13th year of headline sponsorship of the awards, and we couldn’t be prouder to be involved in such a humbling event.
+Last week, the music industry came together to recognise and celebrate some of the biggest names in music at the annual Nordoff Robbins O2 Silver Clef Awards, and raise vital funds for life-changing work.
+We’re in our 14th year of headline sponsorship of the awards, and we couldn’t be prouder to be involved in such a humbling event.

 Partnerships such as these have so many benefits, from increasing brand awareness and creating positive brand association to widening your audience demographics and creating better customer experiences.
 We’ll be talking through some of the steps required to create a successful partnership in this article.

 Nordoff Robbins is the UK’s leading music therapy charity, and their valuable work helps change the lives of so many vulnerable and isolated people across the UK.